kmalakoff/knockback/README.md

 ## Breaking Changes in v2.0

 Knockback v2.0 uses modern TypeScript conventions.
-All option names have been changed from snake_case to camelCase:
+All option names and API properties have been changed from snake_case to camelCase:

+**Core Options:**

 | Old (v1.x)        | New (v2.0)       |
 |-------------------|------------------|